brettwooldridge/HikariCP/README.md

 wiki page for details.
 *Default: none*

+&#128200;``healthCheckRegistry``<br/>
+This property is only available via programmatic configuration or IoC container.
+This property allows you to specify an instance of a *Codahale/Dropwizard* ``HealthCheckRegistry`` to be used by the pool to report current health information.
+See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Dropwizard-HealthChecks) wiki page for details.
+*Default: none*

 &#128288;``poolName``<br/>
 This property represents a user-defined name for the connection pool and appears mainly in logging and JMX management consoles to identify pools and pool configurations.